Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Introduction

 \subsection{Motivations and Contributions}

-Nevertheless, it is obvious that the most above-mentioned works related to the TRTC \cite{ref_TRIS_A_1}$-$\cite{ref_TRIS_A_11} have focused on single-cell scenarios, whereas the general scenario involving multi-cell configurations remains unexplored.
-It is well known that inter-cell interference is a non-negligible issue for multi-cell user, leading to degraded system performance.
+Nevertheless, it is obvious that most of the works mentioned above related to the TRIS transceiver \cite{ref_TRIS_A_1}$-$\cite{ref_TRIS_A_9} have focused on single-cell scenarios, whereas the general scenario involving multi-cell configurations remains unexplored.
+It is well known that inter-cell interference is a non-negligible issue for multi-cell users, leading to degraded system performance.

-In this work, we deploy the TRTC architecture in the multi-cell communication system with multiple users, as shown in Fig. \ref{fig.1}.
-Specifically, the contributions of this paper are summarized as follows: \begin{itemize} \item This paper studies the beamforming design in a multi-cell MISO downlink communication system enhanced by the advanced TRTC architecture to significantly boost wireless communication performance and system reliability.
-Specifically, the objective is to maximize the minimum rate of each cell by designing TRTC beamforming, constrained by the per-element maximum transmit power of the TRTC.
-To the best of our knowledge, this problem has not yet been investigated in the existing literature, e.g., \cite{ref_TRIS_A_1}$-$\cite{ref_TRIS_A_11}.
+In this work, we deploy the TRIS transceiver architecture in the multi-cell communication system with multiple users, as shown in Fig. \ref{fig.1}.
+Specifically, the contributions of this paper are summarized as follows: \begin{itemize} \item This paper studies the beamforming design in a multi-cell MISO downlink communication system enhanced by the advanced TRIS transceiver architecture to boost wireless communication performance and system reliability significantly.
+Specifically, the objective is to maximize the minimum rate of each cell by designing TRIS transceiver beamforming, constrained by the per-element maximum transmit power of the TRIS transceiver.
+To the best of our knowledge, this problem has not yet been investigated in the existing literature, e.g., \cite{ref_TRIS_A_1}$-$\cite{ref_TRIS_A_9}.

-\item Due to the complex and non-differentiable nature of the objective function, solving the highly non-convex max-min rate problem is particularly challenging.
-In order to effectively tackle this optimization problem, by using the fractional programming (FP) framework, we first convert the original rate function into a tractable form.
-And then, we approximate its max-min objective function with a differentiable approximation based on smooth approximation theory.
-Furthermore, by leveraging the majorization-minimization (MM) method and analyzing optimality conditions, we successfully develop a low-complexity algorithm that updates all variables analytically and does not rely on any numerical solvers.
+\item { Due to the complex and non-differentiable nature of the objective function, solving the highly non-convex max-min rate problem is particularly challenging.
+In order to effectively tackle this optimization problem, by using the fractional programming (FP) framework, we first convert the original rate function into a more tractable form.
+And then, we approximate its max-min objective function with a differentiable approximation function based on smooth approximation theory.
+Furthermore, by leveraging the majorization-minimization (MM) method and analyzing optimality conditions, we successfully develop a low-complexity algorithm that updates all variables analytically and does not rely on any numerical solvers. }